ADesprets/TLS/README.md

 recipient certificate contains its public key
 * sender simply collects the recipient's digital certificate, validates CA digital signature and extracts public key.

 At then end, we have a chain of certificates.
 A certificate is signed with the private key associated to the public key of the signer provided with the signer certificate.
 And again, and again, etc ...
 Of course, there is an end, there is a special certificate, called a root certificate where the private key associated to the public key is the one used to sign this certificate.
 This is a certificate signed by its owner a self-signed certificate.
 Instead of having each certificate to trust, we only need to trust one level (at the minimum), it can be root, an intermediary or the top certificate.
 This is the reason why browsers ship with some 50 "known" signing "Certificate Authorities.
-Those certificate authorities follow a strict process to create the toot and chain of certificates.
+Those certificate authorities follow a strict process to create the root and chain of certificates.

 Usually the number of certificate in the chain is limited, around 3 or 4.
 Below a sample of the chain of certificates from the IBM cloud website (https://cloud.ibm.com/):